mkopsho/kopsho-cafe/index.md

-# Hi!
-I'm Michael Kopsho.
+# Michael Kopsho | mostly good
-# Here's a bunch of tech stuff I'm doing.
+# here's a bunch of tech stuff that I've done.

 * * *